Binge-eating disorder is a very serious eating disorder where someone frequently consumes large amounts of food and feels powerless to stop eating.

 Our assessments include fitness, medical health, nutritional health, family history and background, your career and your everyday hobbies and sports.
 This well-rounded approach to assessment and treatment can help us to ensure we are giving you the best level of care tailored to you, the individual.

-Our treatment team comprises of psychologists, registered nurses, medical doctors, psychologists, fitness professionals, counselors, nutritionists, and dieticians.
+Our eating disorder treatment team comprises of psychologists, registered nurses, medical doctors, psychologists, fitness professionals, counselors, nutritionists, and dieticians.

 Treatment for binge-eating disorder often entails talk therapy like cognitive behavioral therapy or counselling, as well as maybe some medications especially if there is underlying anxiety or depression.
 But your health professional will prescribe the right treatments for you.